 7. Finalizing the Divorce: Once a judge makes a final decision on all outstanding issues, a final judgment is issued.
 This judgment outlines the terms of the divorce, including child custody arrangements, support obligations, and the division of assets.
 It is crucial to comply with the terms of the judgment to finalize the divorce legally.

 It’s important to note that the divorce process can vary depending on the specific circumstances of each case.
 Consulting with an experienced divorce attorney in Orlando is recommended to ensure you have the necessary guidance and representation throughout the process.

 Qualifying for A Divorce in Orlando, Florida

-To seek a divorce in Florida, you must first be able to fulfill a residency requirement as outlined in Florida Stat. § 61.021.
-This law requires that either you, your spouse, or both spouses reside in Florida for at least six months before filing for divorce.
-If you fall under the 6-month requirement, a Florida circuit court will not have jurisdiction over your divorce.
+To pursue a divorce in Orlando, Florida, you must meet the residency requirement outlined in Florida Statute § 61.021.
+This requirement mandates that either you, your spouse, or both parties must have resided in Florida for at least six months prior to filing for divorce.
+Without meeting this requirement, a Florida circuit court lacks jurisdiction over your divorce case.

 Filing a Petition at The Orange County Circuit Court